Two good reasons to start carbon accounting now

 Investors and banks expect it

 Climate change is affecting markets and economies around the world.
-For many investors, taking environmental and climate considerations into account has already become a central part of their investment strategy.
-In particular, over the past decade, there has been a growing focus on how investors manage the risks and opportunities associated with climate change.
+For many investors, taking the environment and climate change into account has already become a central part of their investment strategy.
+Over the past decade, there has been an increasing focus on how investors manage the risks and opportunities associated with climate change.

-This has meant that many have started to invest directly in green solutions, and those investment opportunities that are not a direct green solution need to be screened for environmental and climate impacts.
-Investments are therefore being steered towards green investments:
+As a result, many have started investing directly in green solutions, and investment opportunities that are not a direct green solution must be screened for environmental and climate impacts.
+In other words, investments are directed towards green investments:

-• The UN Principles of Responsible Investment (PRI) are steadily growing in popularity and at the time of writing are signed by 76% of large investment funds.
+• The UN's Principles of Responsible Investment (PRI) is steadily increasing in popularity and at the time of writing it has been signed by 76% of large investment funds.

-• 450 financial institutions have joined the Glasgow Financial Alliance for Net Zero (GFANZ).
-That's about 40% of the world's investment capital actively committed to finance and support companies working on climate reporting and Net-Zero targets.
+• 450 financial institutions have joined The Glasgow Financial Alliance for Net Zero (GFANZ).
+That's approximately 40% of the world's investment capital that has actively committed to finance and support companies working with climate reporting and Net-Zero goals.

-• BlackRock, one of the world's largest investment firms, has started pushing for companies in their portfolios to provide greater transparency on their climate impact.
+• BlackRock, one of the world's largest investment firms, has started pushing for companies in their portfolios to provide greater transparency of their climate impact.

-A McKinsey report also found that investors are on average willing to pay a premium of around 10% for a company with a positive ESG and climate record - and according to the report, 25% of respondents would pay up to 20% extra!
-So we are not talking about small change here.
+A McKinsey report also found that investors are willing to pay an average premium of around 10% for a company with a positive ESG and climate history - and according to the report, 25% of respondents will pay as much as 20% extra!
+So it's not small change we're talking about.

-It's not just that interest has grown: with new requirements and standards like the SFDR, financial institutions are increasingly having to provide information on the climate impact of their investments - so it's a good idea to get your carbon footprint right if you want to be in the best position to raise new money.
+But it's not just that interest has increased: With new requirements and standards like the SFDR, financial institutions are increasingly required to provide information about the carbon footprint of their investments - so it's a good idea to get a handle on your carbon footprint if you want to be in the best position to raise new money.

 Green loans

-However, keeping track of your carbon footprint is not only smart if you want to raise money - it's also true if you want to borrow money.
-In fact, over the past few years, it has become significantly more attractive to take out "green" loans.
-This can be either to implement green solutions or interest rates that are directly ESG-dependent.
+Keeping track of your carbon footprint isn't just smart if you want to raise money - it also applies if you want to borrow money.
+In recent years, it has become significantly more advantageous to take out "green" loans.
+This can either be to implement green solutions or interest rates that are directly ESG-dependent.

-SMEs can get public funding for green initiatives
+SMEs can get government grants for green initiatives

-We've mentioned it before and now we'll do it again: Right now is a super good time to start!
+We've mentioned it before and now we're doing it again: Right now is a great time to start!

-Because even though you might not be convinced yet, let's try this: As an SME, you can have the cost of carbon accounting paid for you!
+Because while you might not be convinced yet, let's try this: As an SME, you can have the cost of your carbon emissions inventory paid for you!

-If you can see the benefits of taking some decisive climate action now, let us know!
-We can help you with your climate accounting, action plan and with a free, no-obligation application to a pool that's right for you.
+If you can see the benefits of taking decisive climate steps now, let us know!
+We're happy to help you create your climate accounts, draw up an action plan and write an application for a pool that suits you, free of charge and without obligation.